Makoto Azuma views nature as both his greatest inspiration and his expansive paint box.

-“This job in a flower shop was what led me to first discover the beauty of the plants, and enlightened me on the common points between music and plants,” says Azuma.
+“This job in a Japanese flower shop was what led me to first discover the beauty of the plants, and enlightened me on the common points between music and plants,” says Azuma.
 “Each art form is both momentary and unique on their own.
 Just as there are as many expressions of red roses and their appearances changes in their lifetime, a piece of music is also evolving depending on the mental state of the player and the environment that it was created or performed.
-Both music and flower art requires one to express by taking all of those changes and factors into account.”
+Both music and Japanese flower art requires one to express by taking all of those changes and factors into account.”

-The setting of the floral sculptures, meanwhile, can have as much impact on the viewer as the sculptures themselves.
+The setting of the Japanese floral design sculptures, meanwhile, can have as much impact on the viewer as the sculptures themselves.
 His “In Bloom” series takes the time-honored “still life” trope popularized by the Dutch Masters of the 17th Century to a completely different place.
 In “EXOBOTANICA,” a grand bouquet was launched into the stratosphere over Nevada’s Lovelock Desert Nevada desert.
 In “Deep Sea,” another vibrant bouquet is placed within the deep ocean.
 Like music, the flowers perform differently as they react to the foreign environments of outer space and the ocean.
 Another recent installation, “Back to the Earth,” may look like an ornamental garden on the surface.
 As the flowers, arranged but not planted, decompose, the installation makes a statement about the fleeting nature of time itself.

 “I always try to look for ways to bring out a different side to flowers and plants, and display their uniqueness to those who have never seen it before,” he explains.
 “I wondered what it would be like to plant a piece of the Earth into the sky.
 We observed the phenomenon of flowers within different spaces such as the desert, outer space, salt-water lakes, and the bottom of the sea, and incidentally captured these elements at play.”